JCurley10/Jeopardy_nlp/README.md

-# What Is... an Investigation of the Words in Jeopardy!
+# What are... the Most Important Topics to Study for Jeopardy!

 ## Table of Contents
 - [The Goal](#The-Goal)